Code Lyoko

-Code Lyoko aired every day on Cartoon Network, and was also in their Miguzi and Master Control programming blocks, at 5:00 or 5:30 P.M.
-U.S. Eastern Time, sometimes even showing two new back-to-back episodes consecutively, in the cases of season finales.

-A follow-up series, Code Lyoko: Evolution, began airing at the end of 2012.
-This "sequel" to the series featured live-action sequences for scenes taking place in the real world instead of its traditional 2D animation but retained the iconic CGI for scenes taking place in Lyoko, now with an updated style.
-The show consisted of 26 episodes with the final episode airing in late 2013, leaving off on a cliffhanger with no second season planned as MoonScoop later filed for bankruptcy in 2014.
+A follow-up series, Code Lyoko: Evolution, which used live action footage rather than hand-drawn animation to represent the real world, began airing in 2012.
+The series only consisted of one season of 26 episodes with the final episode airing in late 2013, leaving off on a cliffhanger with no second season or other sequel series planned due to MoonScoop's filing for bankruptcy shortly after in 2014.

 Plot

 Jeremy Belpois, an 8th grade prodigy attending boarding school at Kadic Academy, discovers a quantum supercomputer in an abandoned factory near his school.
-Upon activating it, he discovers a virtual world called Lyoko with an artificially intelligent girl named Aelita trapped inside it.
-Jeremy learns of X.A.N.A., a fully autonomous, malevolent, and highly intelligent multi-agent system, that also dwells within the Supercomputer.
-Using Lyoko's powers, X.A.N.A can possess electronics and objects in the real world like a virus to wreak havoc.
-X.A.N.A.'s primary objective is to eliminate anyone aware of the Supercomputer's existence so that it will be free to conquer the real world and destroy all humanity.
+Upon activating it, he discovers a virtual world called Lyoko, consisting of four separate environments known as "sectors", and inhabited by an artificially intelligent girl named Aelita.
+He also finds out about X.A.N.A., a fully autonomous, malevolent, and highly intelligent multi-agent system, that also dwells within the Supercomputer.
+Using structures on Lyoko known as Towers to gain access to the real world, X.A.N.A. can possess electronics, living beings, and other targets like a virus to wreak havoc.
+X.A.N.A. is determined to eliminate anyone aware of the Supercomputer's existence to achieve freedom to conquer Earth and destroy humanity.

-Jeremy works tirelessly to materialize Aelita into the real world and stop attacks caused by X.A.N.A.
-Jeremy is aided by his three friends Odd Della Robbia, Ulrich Stern, and Yumi Ishiyama, who are virtualized into Lyoko to save both worlds from the sinister virtual entity.
-They achieve this by escorting Aelita to various Towers on Lyoko, which serve as interface terminals between Lyoko and Earth.
-Once the Tower is deactivated, Jeremy can launch a "Return to the Past" program, which sends the world back in time to undo any damage caused by X.A.N.A., while anyone scanned into the Supercomputer retains their memory of the events.
-In "Code: Earth," Aelita is finally materialized, but the group discovers that X.A.N.A. had planted a virus inside of her that will kill her if the Supercomputer is turned off.
-They realize that they cannot destroy X.A.N.A, or Aelita will be destroyed along with it.
+In Season 1, Jeremy works tirelessly to materialize Aelita into the real world and stop attacks caused by X.A.N.A., being aided by his three friends, Odd Della Robbia, Ulrich Stern, and Yumi Ishiyama, collectively known as the Lyoko Warriors, whom he virtualizes into Lyoko through devices known as scanners.
+They achieve this by escorting Aelita to various Towers on Lyoko, all while under attack from hostile, X.A.N.A.-controlled programs known as monsters.
+Once a Tower is deactivated by Aelita, Jeremy can launch the "Return to the Past" program, which sends the world back in time to undo any damage caused by X.A.N.A., while anyone scanned into the Supercomputer retains their memory of the events.
+In the episode "Code: Earth," Aelita is finally materialized, but the group discovers that X.A.N.A. had planted a virus inside of her which will kill her if the Supercomputer is turned off.
+They realize that they cannot destroy X.A.N.A. without destroying Aelita in the process.